antmicro/topwrap/docs/source/description_files.md

 * **TDATA** is assigned to `s_axis_tdata` and is 64 bits wide, defined by `[63, 0]`.
 * **TVALID** is assigned to `s_axis_tvalid` and, without a specified range, defaults to **1 bit**.

-(design-description-parameterization)=
 ### Parameterization

-Port widths don't have to be hardcoded, as parameters can describe an IP core in a generic way, and values specified in IP core YAMLs can be overridden in a design description file (see {ref}`Design Description <design-description>`).
+Port widths don't have to be hardcoded, as parameters can describe an IP core in a generic way, and values specified in IP core YAMLs can be overridden in a design description file (see [](description_files.md#design-description)).

 ```yaml
 parameters:
     DATA_WIDTH: 8